The top 10 ways to add natural light to your homeback to article list

 2. Roof lanterns

-Possibly most suitable for an older house or a more traditional design, roof lanterns can create a dramatic effect and heighten your interiors.
+Possibly the most suitable for an older house or a more traditional design, roof lanterns can create a dramatic effect and heighten your interiors.
 They have the ability to transform a kitchen or garden room and can even be sourced for listed buildings and conservation areas.

 4. Glazed gables

 Glazed gables are a brilliant way to add light from above by filling the space in the gable end with a custom-built window.
-This solution works equally well in traditional form or as a contemporary frameless window, and can create a striking focal point for any room.
+This solution works equally well in traditional form or as a contemporary frameless window and can create a striking focal point for any room.

 5. Clerestory windows